 The chair of the House Administration Committee then typically introduces an omnibus funding resolution, which, after its referral to the House Administration Committee, generally serves as the legislative vehicle for a full committee markup.
-Representative Ney, the chairman of the House Administration Committee, introduced such a resolution (H.Res.
-148) on March 18, 2003.
-His resolution incorporates, without change, the amounts requested by each committee.
+Representative Ney, chairman of the House Administration Committee, introduced such a resolution (H.Res.
+148) on March 18, 2003.2 His resolution incorporates, without change, the amounts requested by each committee.

 At the House Administration Committee markup, the chair typically offers an amendment in the nature of a substitute modifying (usually reducing) the amounts requested by each committee.
 The markup may feature consideration of additional amendments, concluded with a vote to approve the resolution as amended.
 The measure is then reported to the House, and a written report is issued to accompany the resolution.
 Depending upon the degree of controversy surrounding the funding process, minority, additional, or supplemental written views may be included in the committee report.
-No committee markup has yet been held.
+On May 6, the House Administration Committee held a markup session, and agreed to an amendment in the nature of a substitute submitted by Chairman Ney.
+H.Res.
+148 was then reported to the House by voice vote.